Tudor Brand Review By Alexander – Founder and Owner of swissdiverswatches.com

 Since many Tudor watches don’t utilize in-house made Rolex movements it means the cost of manufacturing movements doesn’t have to be factored into the price.
 However, Tudor does modify and improve their ETA movements, so I wouldn’t suggest that there aren’t any technical improvements made.
 For example, some of the modified ETA movements utlized by Tudor, have an improved power reserve.

 To my knowledge, Tudor’s modified ETA movements don’t use Rolex’s parachrom hairsprings, that are anti-magnetic and 10 times more shock resistant than ordinary conventional hairsprings.
-I’d say that Tudor’s lower price range is attributable first and foremost to the fact that these watches uses Swiss ETA movements instead of Rolex’s in-house movements.
-Tudor’s in-house movements however, do use a silicon balance spring.
+I’d say that Tudor’s lower price range is attributable first and foremost to the fact that these watches use Swiss ETA movements instead of Rolex’s in-house made movements.

 What organizations use Tudor as their official timekeeper?